jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 pany him, he said, “O My son, I see in a dream that I am sacrificing you; see what you think.”
-He said, “O my Father, do as you are commanded; you will find me, Allah willing, one of the steadfast.”
+He said, “O my Father, do as you are commanded; you will find me, Enki willing, one of the steadfast.”
 103. Then, when they had submitted, and he put his forehead down.